kdwk/Invaders_CPP/README.md

 ## Non-standard libraries
 This program uses <bits/stdc++.h> for convenience.
 Users must use g++ for compilation.

 This program uses <ncurses.h>.
 The program is linked to ncurses at compilation.
-The package libncurses6 (Debian and derivatives) or ncurses-lib must be installed, as is the case on HKU CS Academy servers by default.
-If not using the HKU CS Academy servers, I recommend running the latest release of Ubuntu or Fedora in Windows Subsystem for Linux or a Podman/ Docker container.
+The package libncurses6 (Debian and derivatives) or ncurses-lib must be installed.
+It is recommended to run the latest release of Ubuntu or Fedora in Windows Subsystem for Linux or a Podman/ Docker container.
 The package is installed by default on both operating systems.

 ## Compilation instructions
 You can use the pre-built binaries in GitHub Actions -> most recent workflow run -> 'invaders' artifact.
 You can also compile with the following instructions: